Pisco: Peruvian pisco

-Some other specific restrictions of note are:

-Aging: Pisco must be aged for a minimum of three months in vessels of "glass, stainless steel or any other material which does not alter its physical, chemical or organic properties".

-Additives: No additives of any kind may be added to the pisco that could alter its flavor, odor, appearance or alcoholic proof.

-Peru currently exports three times more pisco than Chile.
 In 2008, Peruvian pisco exports 48 percent more than Chile compared to the year before that, exceeding 1 million dollars, although Chile produces about three times as much pisco as Peru.
 Chile is also the top importer of pisco from Peru: 34% of the pisco produced in Peru is exported to Chile.
 Annually, the pisco production in 2013 reached 30 million litres in Chile and 9.5 million litres in Peru.

-Peruvian Pisco won over 20 gold medals and was named the best liquor of the world in the Concours Mondial de Bruxelles 2011.
+Peruvian pisco won over 20 gold medals and was named the best liquor of the world in the Concours Mondial de Bruxelles 2011.

 Chilean pisco

-Chilean Pisco must be made in the country's two official D.O.
+Chilean pisco must be made in the country's two official D.O.
 (Denomination of Origin) regions—Atacama and Coquimbo—established in 1931 by the government.

 Most of it is produced with a "boutique" type of distillate.
 Other types are produced with double distillation in copper and other materials.

 During the adaptation of many vineyards to pisco production, the most widespread grape was used as raw material, the Muscat, with some vineyards preferring the Torontel and Pedro Jiménez varieties.
 As is the case with Peru, regulations for pisco designations have been enacted in Chile, including the following classifications: